 The supply of children is the number of children a woman is physically capable of bearing.
 This can be measured by the maximum number of surviving children a couple would have if they did not intentionally attempt to control family size.
-When better-educated women have more maternal knowledge than less-educated women, e.g., with regard to prenatal care and child nutrition, they can be expected to have higher fertility and infants with better survival prospects.
+When better-educated women have more maternal knowledge than less-educated women, for example, with regard to prenatal care and child nutrition, they can be expected to have higher fertility and infants with better survival prospects.

 Recent studies generally support this.
-For example, the study on the availability of colleges in the US also finds that an additional year of maternal education reduces the incidence of low birth weights by about 10% and premature births by 6% [1].
-On the other hand, the US study on school entry date suggests that the effect of an increase in maternal education on infant health is only small [2].
-The study on the Indonesian school construction program estimates that an additional year of maternal schooling reduces child mortality by about one-third [5].
-Another study examined Taiwan, where in 1968 the government extended compulsory education from six to nine years [7].
+For example, the study on the availability of colleges in the US also finds that an additional year of maternal education reduces the incidence of low birth weights by about 10% and premature births by 6% [2].
+On the other hand, the US study on school entry date suggests that the effect of an increase in maternal education on infant health is only small [3].
+One study examines Taiwan, where in 1968 the government extended compulsory education from six to nine years [7].
 An increase in maternal education by one year led to a reduction in infant mortality by between 7% and 9%.

 The maximum number of children a couple can have also depends on how long they have been in a relationship.
 If higher-educated women delay marriage or cohabitation, due to opportunities in the labor market, then education reduces their fertility due to age.
 Education may also have an effect on fertility through breastfeeding.
-Although breastfeeding results in temporary infertility due to lactational amenorrhea, its birth-control effect is less than perfect.
+Although breastfeeding results in temporary infertility due to lactational amenorrhea, its birthcontrol effect is less than perfect.
 As better-educated women generally breastfeed their babies for shorter periods, they face the risk of an earlier subsequent pregnancy than less-educated women.

-A 1986 study on the Côte d'Ivoire supports the above findings [8].
-The study shows that women aged 55 who achieved lower secondary education reduced their fertility by an average of 0.6 children (by the end of their childbearing years), through an increase in their age at cohabitation; shortened breastfeeding increased their fertility by an average of 1.8 children.
+A 1986 study on Côte d'Ivoire supports the above findings [8].
+The study shows that women aged 55 who achieved lower-secondary education reduced their fertility by an average of 0.6 children (by the end of their childbearing years), through an increase in their age at cohabitation; shortened breastfeeding increased their fertility by an average of 1.8 children.
 Hence, the total effect of education was an increase in fertility by an average of 1.2 children (1.8-0.6).
-For women aged 35, the effect of achieving lower secondary education was a slightly lower decrease in fertility by an average of 0.5 children through an increase in age at cohabitation.
+For women aged 35, the effect of achieving lowersecondary education was a slightly lower decrease in fertility by an average of 0.5 children through an increase in age at cohabitation.
 (The breastfeeding effect for this group was not detected, possibly due to the offsetting effects of more of these women using contraceptives.)
-These results are based on a country with a total fertility rate of seven children and GDP per capita of US\$1,258 (in constant 2005 dollars).
+These results are based on a country with a total fertility rate of seven children and GDP per capita of US\$1,258 (in constant 2005 US dollars).
 However, in countries where the average number of children is one or two, education's effect on fertility, through the timing of cohabitation and the duration of breastfeeding, is likely to be smaller.
 The possibility that education may limit women's exposure to pregnancy could be more relevant to teenage girls.
 In school, girls have fewer opportunities to become pregnant than if they are not in school.
 In this context, an extension of mandatory education may generate an "incarceration effect" for teenage girls.
-The study on Norway's education reform found that one additional year of schooling reduced the chance of teenage pregnancy by eight percentage points [3].
+The study on Norway's education reform finds that one additional year of schooling reduces the chance of teenage pregnancy by 8 percentage points [4].
 Hence, number of years of education can impact the timing of childbearing.
-Since entering motherhood at a young age may hamper one's career development, the reduction of teenage pregnancy, alone, is an important policy objective.
+Since entering motherhood at a young age may hamper career development, the reduction of teenage pregnancy, alone, is an important policy objective.